ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 ## Driving back to the coast

 Marrakech was awesome.
 However, all the turmoil can be a little exhausting.
 It was time to drive back to the coast and continue my trip down south.
 I left Marrakech on Sunday morning headed to Essaouira.
 There was no fog this time.
-Just the sun, the blue sky and the dessert.
+Just the sun, the blue sky and the desert.

 ![Entrance into the medina of Marrakech](/assets/images/IMG_1126.jpg)